Help so you can stay in your home

 - lawn mowing

-It may include minor maintenance or repair work that can be carried out by a handyperson, where an environmental health or safety hazard exists.
+It may include minor maintenance or repair work that can be carried out by a handyperson, to keep your home in a safe and habitable condition.

 If you are getting home and garden maintenance services, you may need to pay for supplies like batteries, light globes or rubbish dumping fees.Back to top